 What do you currently do?
 Can you take it on the road?
 This is what I did.
 I did it before I even hit the road, to spend more time with our children.
 I told my company I did not want to return from maternity leave and asked if I could help in some other capacity, maybe from home.
 To my surprise they said yes.
 If you have been working with a company for a bit and consistently done well, you might want to consider asking about telecommuting.
 Make sure to have a list of the exact activities you can do from home and how you plan on maintaining connectivity.
 Make sure you have consistent internet access and the ability to use web-based meeting platforms, email, and anything else critical to your job.

-Think Way Outside the Box – Brand Yourself
+Think Way Outside the Box – Brand Yourself or Sell Your Ideas!

 If you have succeeded in selling your own art or traveling